OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

     <figcaption>A real-world example (Kids-First)</figcaption>
 </figure>

-And what do you think will happen to the team’s velocity over this coming end-of-year vacations period?
+What do you think will happen to the team’s velocity over this coming end-of-year vacations period?
 Or for the next major release?
 Looking at the team history definitely helps in assessing what can be completed in the future.

 # How likely are we going to deliver a set of features by a set release date?

-This technique is useful, not only in sprint planning, but also to estimate the amount of time necessary to complete activities in your backlog.
+This technique is useful, not only in sprint planning, but also in estimating the amount of time necessary to complete a set of activities in your backlog.

-Let’s continue on the above exercise, your team sized a set of features requested, yesterday, by a key stakeholder for a demo planned in 4 weeks.
+Let’s continue on the above exercise, your team sized a set of features requested yesterday by a key stakeholder, for a demo planned in 4 weeks.
 This backlog of activities account for about 180 points (plus unknowns), your current rolling average is at 30 points per week.

 How likely are you going to deliver all of this on-time?
 Can the above can help you determine your course of actions?

 # Likeliness of sprint’s scope completion

-It also becomes an interesting tool during a sprint planning, as you can automatically calculate your likeliness of completion based on what is progressively being planned for a given sprint.
+It also becomes an interesting tool during a sprint planning, as you can automatically calculate your likeliness of completion based on what is progressively being added in a given sprint.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/agile-estimates/kf-metrics.png" />